“Children can achieve the full potential of their humanness only through direct, active, personal communication with natural phenomena”-Makiguchi

 - Discuss the types of trees prior to going outside and draw a picture (or print a picture) to show your students the types of trees in a visual manner.

-- Explain to the students that you will be taking data (information) about the different types of palm trees outside the classroom.
+- Explain to the students that you will be taking data (define data in student friendly language by explaining that data is information) about the different types of palm trees outside the classroom.

 - Ask the students to make predictions about which type of palm tree they will find the most or least.

-- When you are finished, encourage students to think about something else they could take data on.
+- When you are finished, encourage students to think about something else they could gather information about.
 Ideas may include types of flowers, soil, sticks, stones, animals, etc.